 The asterisks in a regression table correspond with a legend at the bottom of the table.
 In our case, one asterisk means “p < .1”.
 Two asterisks mean “p < .05”; and three asterisks mean “p < .01”.
 What do these mean?

 Asterisks in a regression table indicate the level of the statistical significance of a regression coefficient.
 The logic here is built off the principle of random sampling.
-If we took another random sample of the population of the United States, how likely would we get a random draw in which women were no different from men in their proclivity to be registered voters?
+If there truly is no difference between (for example) men and women in their proclivity to be registered voters, then how likely would we get the “draw” we got that suggested such a difference?

 The answer here is “unlikely”, assuming a random sample.
 The rule of thumb in our discipline privileges p < .05.
-In our case, a random sample of the population would yield a result in which there was no difference between women and men five random draws of 100, on average.
+In our case, a random sample resulting in the regression coefficient and standard error that we observed—if there was truly no difference between men and women—would occur in five random draws of 100, on average.
 Or, to be more technical, given the null hypothesis of zero relationship in the population (i.e. no difference between men and women in the population from which we obtained the sample), the probability of obtaining a result as extreme in which we saw gender differences is at or less than .05.
 Put another way, we would expect to see the same positive, non-zero effect of gender 95 times of 100 samples.
 That is a lot “confidence” one can have in the estimate.2

 In our case, we would conclude that age, gender, education, and income independently all have a “statistically significant” relationship with the likelihood of being a registered voter.
 Further, all have a positive relationship with the likelihood of voting that is unlikely to be zero.